projectcalico/calico/master/networking/migrate-pools.md

 ### Tutorial

-In the following example, we create a Kubernetes cluster using **kubeadm**.
+In the following example, we created a Kubernetes cluster using **kubeadm**.
 When we installed calico nodes in this cluster, a default IP pool was assigned: **192.168.0.0/16**.
 Now, we want pods in the cluster to use IPs in the CIDR: **10.0.0.0/16** (within the cluster CIDR).

 Let’s run `calicoctl get ippool -o wide` to see the default IP pool, **default-ipv4-ippool**.